 If your child drops his morning nap during this age range, it will have a large impact on your waketime each day.

-Now, let me just say that the majority of children seem to drop this nap right around 18 months old.
+Let me just say that many children seem to drop this nap right around 18 months old.
 So most of you will have this dropping happen at an older age, which does seem to make it easier to fill the morning hours.

 Milestones like this get easier with more kids.
-When McKenna was a 14 month old and I hardly even realize I have a pre-toddler.
-It is all such second nature to me now that it just doesn’t phase me.
+When McKenna was a 14 month old, I hardly even realized I had a pre-toddler.
+It was all such second nature to me now that it just doesn’t phase me.
 I don’t say that intending to brag, but to point out how to parent with confidence.
 As for Brinely, I don’t really remember even thinking about what to do with her at any age–it was all old hat.

 So how do you parent your pre-toddler with confidence?
 By knowing what to expect and how to react appropriately.